tanodino/CF_SITS/notes_on_Karlssons_code.md

     - classes_
     - predict

-## Experiment strategy
-- I can re-implement wild boar class locally via inheritance and overwrite the `_validate_estimator` method. --> cleaner and easier to ensure reproducibility
+**Implementation strategy**:  I can reimplement wildboar class locally via inheritance and override the `_validate_estimator` method. --> cleaner and easier to ensure reproducibility